carlobagnoli/pranomer/taskell.md

 ## DONE

-- Add decorators to list titles
-- Add an info bar at the bottom
-- Add a description for all tasks
-- Limit the number of characters in list titles
-- Create a function to delete lists
-- Create a function to delete tasks
-- Add the move task from list to list functionality
-- Add the move task up and down the list functionality
 - Delete automatically all lists that don't have a title
 - Delete automatically all tasks that don't have a title
 - Clean up the code